Nevolution/sdk/README.md

 Developer Preview
 -------------------

+Nevolution is currently under active development.
+Since the end-user experience largely depends on the richness of 3rd-party plug-ins, we released developer preview version in beta test, open for all developers.

 Developing a simple plug-in for Nevolution with our easy-to-use SDK is even easier than writing a tiny app.
 With a creative idea in your mind, just one or two hours of coding is enough to build a working plug-in.

-Nevolution is currently under active development.
-Since the end-user experience largely depends on the richness of 3rd-party plug-ins, we released developer preview version in beta test, open for all developers.
+The code of built-in plug-ins already shows how simple a plug-in could be.

 We are devoted to work with the developer community to build high quality plug-ins.